 - Sip Something Warm – Come in out of the cold and warm up with a steaming mug of tea, coffee beverage or sipping chocolate from HumaniTea or Red Rooster Coffee.

-- Dine Fireside – Wind down and enjoy a private dinner courtesy of The Lamplighter B&B’s private chef, Dan Brooks.
+- Dine Fireside – During January & February, wind down and enjoy a private dinner courtesy of The Lamplighter B&B’s private chef, Dan Brooks.
 Select from a menu that offers a range of cuisines – Southern, French, Italian or the ‘Classics’ – and savor each bite as you relax in front of a roaring fire.

 - Read a Classic – Head to one of our local book stores – Windowsill Books or Book Mark – pick up a new read and settle in fireside.
 Nosh on some tasty snacks, sip on something warm and get lost in a great plot.
 It’s a peaceful way to spend an afternoon if cold weather activities just aren’t your pace!

 Plan Your Stay – Join us at our Ludington, Michigan B&B